Last modified: Jul 29, 2025

 ParameterDescription

-nameText resource defining the name of the page group.
-Required if order contains more than one page.
+nameText resource that specifies the name of the page group.
+Must be included if the group contains more than one page.

 markWhenCompletedOptional.
-Marks pages in the group as completed when all validation errors are fixed (and the user has seen the page).
+Marks pages as completed when all validation errors are corrected and the user has seen the page.

 {